 Gastrointestinal Disorders: The most commonly observed adverse events are gastrointestinal in nature.
-Peptic ulcers, perforation or GI bleeding (sometimes fatal, particularly in the elderly), may occur.
+Heartburn due to hyperacidity, peptic ulcers, perforation or GI bleeding (sometimes fatal, particularly in the elderly), may occur.
 Nausea, vomiting, diarrhea, flatulence, constipation, dyspepsia, abdominal pain, malaena, hematemesis, ulcerative stomatitis, exacerbation of colitis and Crohn's disease have been reported following administration.
 Less frequently, gastritis has been observed.
 Elderly or debilitated patients seem to tolerate GI ulceration or bleeding lesser than other individuals, and most spontaneous reports of fatal GI events are in this population.
 Anorexia, colitis, enterocolitis, gastric ulceration with or without hemorrhage, pancreatitis, steatorrhea may occur.